Venmo rolls out QR codes for user profiles in its mobile app

 Uber discloses details of Travis Kalanick’s deposition in Waymo lawsuit

-Venmo today quietly rolled out a feature designed to make it easier to find friends within its mobile payments app, so you can add them to your connections list or get paid yourself.
+Venmo today rolled out a feature designed to make it easier to find friends within its mobile payments app, so you can add them to your connections list or get paid yourself.
 The feature, found under the new menu option “Scan Code,” is available now in both the iOS and Android version of the Venmo app.
 When tapped, it launches a new interface that allows you to either use the phone’s camera to scan a friend’s code or view your own, unique Venmo code.

 Your Venmo code itself is a simple QR code that links to your profile in the app.

-Note: Update: Venmo has now published an official announcement detailing the new feature on its blog.